iZhuoxx/Object-Tracking-for-UAV/README.md

 5. **Set the Target with 2D Nav Goal:**

     - Use the "2D Nav Goal" tool in Rviz to set the target destination for the UAV.
+Now the drone will fly towards the target point and you can visualize the output of the motion planner algorithm.

 ### Viewing the Simulation